sofalse/isanyof/README.md

 ﻿# isAnyOf

 Simple module that checks if variable is equal to one of the given parameters.
-Works with bools, strings, numbers, symbols and objects.
+Works with bools, strings and numbers.

 **Installation:**
 ```